domtriola/software-notes/languages/io/README.md

 ## Overview

-Io is a prototypal language in which every action is a messages.
+Io is a prototypal language in which every action is a message.
 Just about everything is an object, and everything happens by sending messages to objects.

 My first impression of Io wasn't great.
-The documentation is sparse, and it's quite difficult to look up information online, partly because the name "Io" is not the easiest to find relevant results for in a search engine, and partly because there's just not that much information out there.
+The documentation is sparse, and it's quite difficult to find information online, partly because the name "Io" is not the easiest to find relevant results for in a search engine, and partly because there's just not that much information out there.
 This can make it a frustrating language to work with.
 However, Io is syntactically quite simple, and it does have a lot of helpful introspection tools that help mitigate against the lack of thorough documentation.

 ## Getting Started